georgzurbonsen/B4P_Distribution/readme.md

 ## B4P: Download and Install

-#### Download
- - Click on the desired B4P installer above (Win, Mac, Linux)
+1. Download the desired B4P installer file from the above list (Win, Mac, Linux)
-   - In the top right hand corner of Github web page, click on 'download raw file'
-   - This will download the file to the 'Downloads Folder' of your computer

-#### Install
-1. Unzip the downloaded file
-   - Double-click the zip file.
-This will decompress (unzip) the file and create the folder 'b4p_installation'
+2. Unzip the downloaded file by double-clicking it.
+This will create the folder 'b4p_installation'
-2. In the terminal, change directory to the 'b4p_installation' folder
+3. In the terminal, change directory to the 'b4p_installation' folder
-3. Type './setup' to launch setup program
+4. Type './setup' to launch setup program

 #### Optional: Install supporting Windows applications